 Mokoomba – Award-winning Zimbabwean band Mokoomba will close the programme with their vibrant afro-fusion of Tonga traditional rhythms with modern influences.

 Sunday May 5, from 8.30pm to 9.30pm.

-The 14th annual edition of the Harare International Festival of the Arts runs until May 5. //www.hifa.co.zw
+The 14th annual edition of the Harare International Festival of the Arts runs until May 5.
+For the full lineup, see the official website http://www.hifa.co.zw

 This story was originally published on Voices of Africa.